-Prior to publication, A Stone for Bread was a top-ten finalist in the 2014 Faulkner-Wisdom Novel Competition
+Prior to publication, A Stone for Bread was a top-ten finalist in the 2014 International Faulkner-Wisdom Creative Writing Competition (category novel)

 –“…a vivid picture of a man struggling with his past, trying to understand how that past and his desire to do the right thing ruined him.”
 Deidre Smith.
 See full review at the Salisbury Post.

 “…a narrative as real, as harrowing, as documentary footage… a supremely ambitious book from a thoroughly gifted writer.” –Joseph Bathanti, author of The Life of the World to Come

 “…piercing and evocative, imaginative and unsettling, psychologically thrilling…” —Judy Goldman, author of Losing My Sister